Description

 to new Vector4(0, 0, 0.5f, 0.5f)

-would render the camera's view in the bottom-left quarter of the screen.
+will make the camera render its view in the bottom-left quarter of the screen.

 Example